 How to Make a Time-Lapse Video by Converting a Standard Video

-Time-lapse videos are always stunning.
-It doesn’t matter if it’s a recording of something amazing or utterly mundane.
-Watching the staccato motion and seeing several hours compressed into a few seconds or minutes… it’s a bit like time travel, isn’t it?
+Whether they’re a recording of something amazing or utterly mundane, time-lapse videos are always stunning.
+Watching the staccato motion and seeing several hours of footage compressed into a few seconds or minutes makes for compelling viewing.

 Making a time-lapse video usually takes a lot time.
-You need to have a suitable camera, enough storage for the photos, a reliable stand or tripod, and good weather conditions if you’re outside.
+You need a suitable camera, storage for the footage, a reliable stand or tripod, and good weather if you’re outside.
 Time-lapse videos can take a while to get right, and this might require several attempts.

 Post Production Time-Lapse vs. True Time-Lapse

 You basically have two choices when it comes to recording a time-lapse video.